19peytonsmith/ZillowGuessr/README.md

 # ZillowGuessr

 ZillowGuessr is a small Next.js web app that turns browsing Zillow listings into a guessing game: players try to guess listing prices and compete on leaderboards.
-It's built with Next.js (React), Material UI, Bootstrap, and some lightweight components for property carousels and sliders.
+It's built with Next.js (React), Material UI, Bootstrap, Tailwind, and some lightweight components, both internally-made and externally-sourced.
 The repository contains the web frontend and a minimal API route used by the app.

-This README covers how to run the project in development using Docker Compose (recommended) or locally with Node.

-## Production demo
+## Production Site

-Play it at: [https://zillowguessr.vercel.app/](https://zillowguessr.vercel.app/) (custom domain coming soon!)
+Now officially released at [https://zillowguessr.com/](https://zillowguessr.com/)!

 ## Quick overview